For Her Birthday, Malala Says #YesAllGirls Deserve an Education

 In 2014, she dedicated the day to the girls experiencing violence in Nigeria by demanding the government take action to find the missing girls.
 Last year, she dedicated her day to Syrian refugee girls forced out of their school by conflict by opening a school for 200 girls in Lebanon.
 This year’s theme — #YesAllGirls — is a fight to educating girls everywhere.
 Read more about Malala’s new campaign here.

 Malala spent the day in the world's largest refugee camp, located in Kenya.
-She voice concern at the Kenya's plans to shutter the camp because it could cause a "lost generation."
+She voiced concern at the Kenya's plans to shutter the camp because it could cause a "lost generation."
 The refugees would likely be moved to Somalia, where girls' access to education is minimal, the AP reported.

 Malala has taken what could have been a tragic event in her life and turned it into a powerful opportunity to do exactly what her oppressors were trying to stop – educate more girls.
 Why does the Taliban want to stop girls from getting educated?
 Because they know that education leads to power, and they won’t be able to control women the way they can now.